Baseball Hitting Drills for Power

 The following four drills will set the foundation for you to hit for power, whether you’re playing high school baseball, playing at the collegiate level, or have been lucky enough to make it past college.
 These drills are designed to activate the lower half and generate power from the ground up, and it makes a difference.
 Here is a side by side of Oregon State Catcher Adley Rutschman from 2017 to 2018, and his insane jump in numbers.

-Baseball Hitting Drills for Power: The Flamingo Drill
+1) The Flamingo Drill

-The flamingo drill is a great start for this set of drills to hit for power because it works three important aspects of the swing: balance, bat control, and
+The flamingo drill is a great start for this set of drills to hit for power because it works three important aspects of the swing: balance, bat control, and lower half rotation.

 This baseball hitting drill forces you off your back foot and creates momentum through the baseball.
 To perform this drill, all you will need is a bat, ball, tee, and net.